 Bill Gibson's website (at www.billgibsonmusic.com) states that the next two books in the Quincy Jones Legacy Series are "Q on Film Scoring and Songwriting" and "Q's Proteges", so we're looking forward to those at mfiles.

 We have been able to include just a few of the many photos included in "Q On Producing".
-Click on any of the images above to see an enlarged version in a new window.

 Here are the amazon links for "Q On Producing" plus his autobiography "Q: The Autobiography of Quincy Jones", plus the album "Q: Soul Bossa Nostra" released in 2010 which contains cover versions of some of Quincy's songs with an emphasis on Hip-Hop.